 8. The de Soto Thesis

-We encountered above the problem which arises because a speech act is evanescent, and thus seems not to be able to serve as the physical basis for the temporally extended existence of its products.
+We encountered above the problem that arises because a speech act is evanescent, and thus seems not to be able to serve as the physical basis for the temporally extended existence of its products.
 As we have seen, in small societies and in simple social interactions, this physical basis can be identified with the memory traces and other features of the psychology of those involved.
 In the more complex social interactions characteristic of large societies, however, such memories will rarely suffice.
 The need to gather relevant witnesses, for example, and to hear and assess their oral testimony, will set limits to the reach of commitments entered into across both time and space.
-This is because witnesses die, memories fade, the potential for trust diminishes with time and distance; sometimes, indeed we wish to make commitments which will extend into a time when all of those currently alive will have passed away.
+This is because witnesses die, memories fade, the potential for trust diminishes with time and distance; indeed sometimes we wish to make commitments which will extend into a time when all of those currently alive will have passed away.

 It is for these reasons that we turn to documents – such as wills and testaments, trust agreements, or articles of incorporation – which, by supplementing the powers of memory and intentions, create and sustain the sorts of enduring and re-usable deontic powers which extend beyond the reach of human face-to-face interactions and thereby create and sustain the new and more complex forms of social order which are characteristic of modern civilization.

-In my text of 2008 I formulated what I called the de Soto Thesis, according to which:
+In Chapter 6 I formulated what I called the de Soto Thesis, according to which:

 Through the performance of document acts (acts of filling in, registering, conveying, validating, attaching) we change the world by bringing into being ownership relations, legal accountability, business organizations, and a variety of other institutional orders of modern societies.